Best Lawyers in America

 Accident Injuries Often Show Up Later

-People who are involved in accidents, especially automobile accidents, sometimes impair their rights under the law by assuming they are not injured and telling this to witnesses and investigating police officers.
+People who are involved in car accident sometimes impair their rights under the law by assuming they are not injured and telling this to witnesses and investigating police officers.

-If you are involved in an accident and the investigating police officer or some other official asks you if you are injured, you should answer affirmatively if you know that you are.
+If you are involved in a car accident and the investigating police officer or some other official asks you if you are injured, you should answer affirmatively if you know that you are.
 Then, of course, go directly to a doctor or hospital.

 If you are not sure whether you are injured, you should say that you want a doctor to examine you.
 It is always a good idea to get a check up after an accident.

 However, you do not lose your claim for compensation for injuries received in a car accident by saying at the scene that you were not injured.
 If you later discover that you were injured, you can still make a claim against the other driver or his insurance company.
 Your earlier statement, however, raises a question that could, and should, have been avoided.